CORS Filter

 CORS works two-fold:

 - From a browser script perspective: By allowing cross-domain requests, which are subject to tighter controls on the types of data that is exchanged.
-Cookies, for instance, are blocked unless specifically requested by the XHR author and allowed by the remote web service.
-This is done to reduce the said risk of data leaks.
+Cookies, for instance, are blocked unless specifically requested by the XHR author and allowed by the cross-domain web service.
+This is done to mitigate the risk of data leaks.

 - From a web service perspective: By utilising the origin URL reported by the browser the target cross-domain web service can determine, based on its origin policy, whether to allow or deny the request.

-The original CORS specification is available at http://www.w3.org/TR/cors/
+The complete CORS specification is available at http://www.w3.org/TR/cors/

 Note that in order for CORS to work, it must be supported by both browser and web server.